-The National Consortium of Telehealth Resource Centers (NCTRC) is here to ensure telehealth programs are up and running.
-Funded by the U.S. Department of Health and Human Services (HHS) Health Resources and Services Administration (HRSA), administered through grant # G22RH30365, Telehealth Resource Centers (TRCs) across the nation work collaboratively to provide information and assistance to all requests.
-Our 12 regional and 2 national TRCs are expertly staffed and lead the advancement and accessibility of telehealth with a focus in rural healthcare.
-As a consortium, we are committed to helping your organization/practice overcome barriers, advance telehealth education, and provide you with resources.
+The National Consortium of Telehealth Resource Centers (NCTRC) is a collaborative of 12 regional and 2 national Telehealth Resource Centers (TRCs), committed to implementing telehealth programs for rural and underserved communities.
+Funded by the U.S. Department of Health and Human Services (HHS) Health Resources and Services Administration (HRSA), administered through grant # G22RH30365, TRCs across the nation provide timely and accurate information on telehealth.
+Our 12 regional and 2 national TRCs are expertly staffed and lead the advancement and accessibility of telehealth with a focus in rural communities, Federally Qualified Health Centers (FQHCs), and Rural Health Clinics (RHCs).
+As a consortium, we are dedicated to helping organizations and practices overcome barriers, advance telehealth education, and provide resources.

 Connecting telehealth systems to rural communities for a healthier America.

 Telehealth has yet to meet its full potential.
-In recent years, telehealth caught the attention of the healthcare field.
-Modalities like mHealth, Remote Patient Monitoring, and Population Based Health are gaining traction.
-TRCs have collaborated & built a network to advance connected care.
+Telehealth has captured the attention of the healthcare field.
+Different methods of digital healthcare like mHealth, Remote Patient Monitoring, and Population Based Health are becoming widely used.

-TRCs have a vision to connect health providers to people through telehealth, starting with rural communities.
-We are dedicated to providing technical assistance to every program, health facility, or providers pursuing telehealth.
+The vision of the NCTRC is to connect health providers to people through telehealth, starting with rural communities.
 Our voice will remain consistent and comprehensive, delivering accurate information to help the nation through the growth of telehealth.

-Over the past decades, an interest in telehealth led many to develop telehealth programs.
-With little guidance, many programs looked to already established telehealth programs for resources and support.
-The initial successes from the telehealth network grant program coming out of HRSA’s Office for the Advancement of Telehealth (OAT) recognized later down the line that many programs could not sustain telehealth.
-As the telehealth community continued to grow, it gave way to some of the first Telehealth Resource Centers (TRCs) in 2006.
+Over the past decade, numerous telehealth programs have successfully developed.
+Although, there is still a gap between major health systems and smaller clinics.
+Smaller programs look to established telehealth programs for resources and support.
+The initial successes from the telehealth network grant program coming out of HRSA’s Office for the Advancement of Telehealth (OAT) realized in hindsight that many programs could not sustain telehealth.
+As the telehealth community continued to grow, it gave way to the first Telehealth Resource Centers (TRCs) in 2006.

 The small group of TRCs’ purpose were to expedite the provision of telehealth technical assistance in rural communities.
-Telehealth continued to garner momentum, appealing to the expansion of TRCs nationally.
-The TRCs have gathered experts in policy uses, technology evaluation, operational implementation, technical assistance, and much more.
+Telehealth gained momentum, appealing to the expansion of TRCs nationally.
+The TRCs have been staffed by experts in policy, technology, operational implementation, technical assistance, and more.

-In 2017, the regional TRCs came to work collaboratively as the National Consortium of Telehealth Resource Centers (NCTRC).
-Together as a consortium, TRCs have accumulated an unparalleled amount of resources to advance telehealth programs both regionally and nationally.
-Either within their own autonomy or in working collaboratively, each TRC is staffed with experts to provide guidance for telehealth programs.
-As telehealth continues to gain more visibility and recognition, the TRCs will remain poised to provide all health systems with guidance.
+In 2017, the 12 regional and 2 national TRCs agreed to work collaboratively under the NCTRC.
+As a Consortium, TRCs have accumulated an unparalleled amount of resources to advance telehealth programs regionally and nationally.
+As telehealth continues to gain more visibility, the TRCs will remain poised to provide all health systems with guidance.